eosnetworkfoundation/grant-framework/applications/WeFund.md

 ## Additional Information

-**How did you hear about the Grants Program?** Personal Raccomandation Yves La Rose
+**How did you hear about the Grants Program?** Personal Recomendation Yves La Rose